outer-web/filament-image-library/README.md

 ### Configure the underlying outerweb/image-library

 Configure the `outerweb/image-library` package as described in the [Image Library documentation](https://github.com/outer-web/image-library).

+### Configure the Navigation group

+To configure the navigation group, publish the translation files, then edit the navigation_group value.

 ### Add the plugin to your panel